eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 For environments lacking a hardware root of trust, SPIRE's primary software-based bootstrap method is the Join Token.
 As a bearer token, its security model relies on the confidentiality of the token during delivery; if the token is intercepted or leaked, an attacker can use it to enroll a rogue workload.

 The ECA identity bootstrap procedure presents a path for a next-generation, built-in SPIRE node attestor that operates without bearer tokens.
 By implementing ECA natively, the SPIRE agent could act as the ECA Attester and the SPIRE server as the ECA Verifier.
 This would evolve the enrollment model by replacing the dependency on "possession of a secret" with a model based on an interactive, challenge-response proof of the compute instance's identity.
-This approach, which uses measurable properties of the instance itself, is designed to drastically reduce the risk of impersonation.
+This approach, which uses measurable properties of the instance itself adds another layer of defence when aiming to mitigate the risk of impersonation.

-Beyond initial bootstrapping, the ECA *attestation renewal procedure* offers a standardized mechanism for periodic, stateful health checks.
-A native ECA node attestor would leverage this renewal procedure to enable SPIRE to perform continuous health verification of the node itself, beyond the initial attestation, a critical requirement for modern infrastructure.

 In this integrated model, a successful ECA bootstrap would conclude with an Attestation Result (AR) containing verifiable claims.
 The SPIRE server, acting as the Verifier, would validate this AR and use its claims (e.g., `eca_uuid`, EUID, `IHB`) as selectors for a secure registration policy, admitting the node to issue SVIDs as usual.